WITH A LITTLE BIT OF LUCK…

 you, too could be part of the act!

 Like to sing?
 Dance?
 Act?
 Sign up for SBMT Audition Announcements by sending an email to: firstname.lastname@example.org.
 To receive notice of all of our auditions, please email to the link above to join our audition email list and you will be notified in advance with details about our upcoming shows, roles, and audition dates.

-South Bay Musical Theatre announces auditions for A Gentleman’s Guide to Love and Murder May 11-12, 2019
+Auditions for A Gentleman’s Guide to Love and Murder were held May 11-12, 2019

 At SBMT Rehearsal Studios

 PLEASE PREPARE: 1-2 mins (about 32 bars) of a song in the style of the show — no songs from the show, please — with sheet music in the correct key.
 No recordings, as an accompanist will be provided.
 Bring a headshot, resume, and an accurate conflict calendar.

 Vocal Director: Anita Carey

 First Rehearsal: August 4, 2019

 Load-In: September 7, 2019